Niightmare/base-apparel/README.md

           <div class="testimonial-card">
             <img src="images/icon-quotes.svg" alt="quotes" />
             <p>
-              Fylo has improved our team productivity by <br />an order of magnitude.
-Since making the <br />switch our team has become a well-oiled<br />
+              Fylo has improved our team productivity by an order of magnitude.
-              collaboration machine.
+              Since making the switch our team has become a well-oiled collaboration machine.
             </p>
             <div class="profile">